-Gen3 electricals provide a number of fixed transmitter equalization settings, additional $Gen3{AC}$ provides optional receiver equalization settings.
+Gen3 electricals provide a number of fixed transmitter equalization settings, additional Gen3{AC} provides as well as optional receiver equalization settings.
 These settings are configured during the initialization of the link at the lowest operating frequency.
-In the case of $Gen3{AC}$ it is necessary to ensure that, for each channel in the system, the link functions with positive margin at 2.4GT/s with the default transmit de-emphasis of -3dB.
+In the case of Gen3{AC} it is necessary to ensure that, for each channel in the system, the link functions with positive margin at 2.4GT/s with the default transmit de-emphasis of -3dB.